 Another bonus: American Express allows you to transfer Membership Rewards points directly to an authorized user's frequent flyer account.
 Unfortunately, Amex has recently added some restrictions to these transfers.
 But it can still make it much easier to book that trip together.

 These Amex Platinum benefits add up.
-In fact, do it right, and they can outweigh the card’s annual fee.
+In fact, for the right traveler, they can outweigh the card's annual fee … and then some.

 From your trip to the airport to renting a car to clearing immigration on your way back, these Amex Platinum benefits are unbeatable.
 Make sure you do all of the above to make your travels more comfortable.